HITECHCRIME/HC_SG139/README.md

 world chants of
 forlorn despite
-her (bold) sacrifice won't be enough to satiate blood in excess
+her (bold) sacrifice won't be enough to satiate blood in excess-ige

 world chants of
 forlorn despite